rackerlabs/support-how-to/content/how-to/rackspace-email/cloud-office-mfa-app-guide/index.md

 ### Google Authenticator for iOS and Android

-Use the following steps to configure the `Google Authenticator` mobile app for use with your Cloud Office Control Panel administrator login:
+Use the following steps to configure the `Google&reg; Authenticator` mobile app for use with your Cloud Office Control Panel administrator login:

 1. **Install** the `Google Authenticator` app from the iOS App Store or the